fritz-astronomer/terragrunt-aws-astronomer/README.md

 - Uses `helm` with `values.yaml`
 - Uses a self-signed certificate for `astronomer-tls`
 - NOTE: that we are setting `nginx.ingressAnnotations` `service.beta.kubernetes.io/aws-load-balancer-ssl-cert` with the ACM ARN
+- NOTE: that we are setting `astronomer.houston.config.email.smtpUrl` with the SMTP IAM User credentials
 - Creates `astronomer-bootstrap` with RDS credentials
-- Creates DNS entries in Route53
+- Creates `astronomer-tls` with a self-signed certificate

 # AWS DNS
 - Sets a `*.BASEDOMAIN` DNS record in a Route53 zone